// form styles

 Think about your team members in different countries

 You may need to treat shares and share options owned by employees differently depending on which country they're in.
 For instance, employees in Germany might expect virtual or phantom shares, which behave very differently to the share options people normally receive in other markets like the US or UK.
 In this circumstance, it is beneficial to set up a broad pool of employee shares and share options, that can then be broken up into different share plans representing different types of equity grant.
+It is vital to consider effective equity communication to ensure team members understand their equity.

 Account for any convertible debt